How Molecular Gastronomy Works

 Advertisement

-The emotional side of cooking may be difficult to quantify, but the science is becoming better understood every day.
-We'll begin to explore some of the science next.
+The emotional side of cooking may be difficult to quantify, but we gain a better understanding of the science every day.

 Advertisement